-Naps can be one of the most frustrating parts of baby and toddlerhood.
+Nap times can be one of the most frustrating parts of baby and toddlerhood.
 They are so important to help get you all through the day, but often they become a huge fight.
-Understanding how naps work, the best times to get one in, and when to start dropping them from your baby’s schedule are key to avoiding fussy babies and parents.
+Understanding how naps work, the best times to get one in, and when to start dropping them from your baby’s schedule key to avoiding fussy babies parents.

-How do I put my baby down for a nap?
+How do I put my baby down for nap time?

-Let’s start at the basics—what’s even the best way to put a baby down for a nap?
+Let’s start at the basics—what’s even the best way to put a baby down for nap time?
 Like with all things parenting, there’s no one correct way, but there are a few things you can do to make things easier on everyone involved.
 A super dark room (like, cave dark), white noise machine (like the one pictured below), fresh diaper, full belly, and comfy clothes should make sure your baby is ready to crash for a bit.
 You don’t have to do full jammies, but make sure their super cute glittery tutu from Aunt Susan isn’t going to irritate them while sleeping.

 For newborns and super-young babies, the routine part of nap time isn’t crucial, but it can help to establish these practices early on so they become recognizable.
 Condensing your bedtime routine can be a good place to start!
 A bottle, diaper change, and quick story or song that clues your little one into knowing that it’s time for bed can help make the transition easier.